Texas Court Records

 - The name of the person involved in the record, unless said person is a juvenile

 - The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+This includes information such as the city, county, or state that the person resides in or was accused in.

-Third-party sites are independent from government sources, and are not sponsored by these government agencies.
+Third-party sites are independent from government sources and are not sponsored by these government agencies.
 Because of this, record availability on third-party sites may vary.

 How to Get Texas Bankruptcy Records

-The processes of acquiring bankruptcy records across the four judicial districts (northern, eastern, western and southern) in Texas are similar.
+The processes of acquiring bankruptcy records across the four judicial districts (northern, eastern, western, and southern) in Texas are similar.

 PACER is an electronic public access service that allows members of the public to access information on bankruptcy records from the courts and the PACER case locator.
 The site charges a fee of $.10 per page, and interested persons are required to register to obtain bankruptcy case information.

 Requests for information or physical copies of bankruptcy records may be made in writing and mailed along with the exact fee for each copy requested.
-The charges can be paid through checks and money orders to the Clerk, U.S. Bankruptcy Court.
+The charges may be paid through checks and money orders to the Clerk, U.S. Bankruptcy Court.
 The appropriate request form to be completed when searching for just case information is the BTXN128 - Bankruptcy Case Information Search Request Form.
-The form to request for the bankruptcy records of an individual or business is BTXN 089 - Application for Search of Bankruptcy Records.
+The form to request the bankruptcy records of an individual or business is BTXN 089 - Application for Search of Bankruptcy Records.
 However, to retrieve copies of bankruptcy records, complete the BTXN 085 - Request for Copies form.
-Certified copies may be obtained by completing the BTXN 212 - Request for Certified Copies form and submitting it at the district office.
+Certified copies may be obtained by completing the BTXN 212 - Request for Certified Copies form and submitting it to the district office.

 How do I Find Out if My Bankruptcy Case is Closed in Texas?